Stephen-Hilton/familyhilton.com/projects/TDCOA-Full-Teradata.md

 - No guidance on presenting/using findings with customers
 - Result: confusion, inconsistent internal/external reporting, poor customer perception

-### Tactics:
+### Tactics/ Challenges:
+- Challenge; no-one had been able to solve this in the past
+- No previous executive sponsor to force organizational transformation
+- No system to generate / force consistent metrics or reporting
-- Built plan and garnered approval from CCO (manager):
+- Built plan and garnered approval from CCO (manager)
-    - Gather best-in-class telemetry metrics/analytics from senior SAs & CSMs
-    - Vet metrics with platform engineers for accuracy/applicability
-    - Partner with product engineering to collect telemetry via support infrastructure
-    - Develop Python POC framework (TDCOA) for automated analytics and PPTX
     - If successful, request engineering investment to scale solution

 ### Actions:
+- Execute plan, with executive sponsorship:
     - Interviewed SE/CSM/Sales leadership for most effective usage analytic metrics / reports
-- Consolidated and de-duplicated,
+    - Gather best-in-class telemetry metrics/analytics from senior SAs & CSMs
+    - Dedup, consolidate, & vet with platform engineers for accuracy/applicability
+    - Now have best-of-best metrics
-- Spend day with product engineering to vet and rationalize all metrics
+- In parallel, partner with product engineering to collect telemetry via support infrastructure
+- Develop Python POC framework (TDCOA) for automated analytics and PPTX
-- Built POC: automated connection, analytics, visualizations, and PPTX generation
+    - Automated connection, analytics, visualizations, and PPTX generation
-- In parallel, worked with Product Eng. on centralized telemetry sourcing
 - Once done, demo’d to CCO, secured approval and budget to scale
 - Hardened and scaled TDCOA:
     - Allow for edge cases (no outside access, or telemetry over support)